Mixed-use development concept

 The windmill showcases an innovative technology called electrostatic wind energy converter (EWICON), which was created by Delft University of Technology and Wageningen University.

 The bladeless wind turbine technology eliminates the need for any moving mechanical parts to produce electricity from wind energy.
 It uses insulated tubes (cables) in a steel framework that are fitted with electrodes and nozzles, which electro-spray positively-charged water into the air.

-Electrical energy of the positively-charged particles reaching the negative electrode increases when wind pushes them away.
+The electrical energy of the positively charged particles reaching the negative electrode increases when wind pushes them away.
 The enhanced electrical energy is captured in a battery.
 The entire system is cheaper to maintain and causes less wear because of the absence of moving mechanical parts.